Skip to main content

 ICAMS (International Conference on Advanced Materials and Systems) conducted a test which was performed in Romania, on leather used for upper parts of footwear with a tensile testing machine measuring different types of leather, based on “genre, age, animal gender, leather measuring type, tanning method, mechanical processing, grease type and nature.”[2]
 The test material size was about 7.5 inches by ¾ of an inch (190 mm x 20mm).
 The least strong leather tested had a breaking point of 164 N, which is the equivalent of 36.8 pound-force.
 The highest was 510 N, which is the equivalent of 114.6 pound-force.
 This is a ¾-inch-wide strip, remember.
 Not a 3.5-inch-wide piece of leather, which is the average human male palm size.
 The fact is that the more volume of leather used equals more strength, which is the reason why every piece must be exactly the same size.
 ICAMS concludes that “The strength at break of the tested leather has value between 7-22 N/mm2.”[3]
 This means that there is a pound-force of 1015.26 per square inch at minimum.
 What does all this mean?
 It means that leather, and flesh in general, is ridiculously strong.[4]

 I get that leather is not human palm flesh, but let’s be real, there are not a lot of tensile strength tests for leather out there, and there are, for obvious reasons, immeasurably less of such tests for human skin.[5]
+(Please see footnote 5, below).
 But, I think that this helps us understand better with what we are dealing.
 Moreover, we must also consider that Jesus’ hand from the nail’s perspective is going through two layers of flesh, one of these layers being the heavily keratinized flesh of the palm.
-We should also consider that Jesus was a man who worked with His hands (See footnote 5).
+We should also consider that Jesus was a man who worked with His hands (again, see footnote 5).

 But there is something else to consider, which is that dehydration makes flesh arguably even stronger.
 In an article titled, “Hydration Disrupts Human Stratum Corneum Ultrastructure” from the Journal of Investigative Dermatology, it is said that “water is known to increase skin permeability.”[6]
 This means that liquids or gasses are more easily able to pass through something, in this case, human flesh.
 So decreased permeability is what we find resulting in leather products.
 This low permeability makes material stronger (at least to a point), based on still having flexibility, but containing less moisture.
 Leather that becomes brittle is because of an ultra-lack of moisture, which is why we massage neatsfoot oil into it in order to revive its flexible strength